-Today, I have stumbled upon a simple, yet useful tool called “Ubuntu Kernel Upgrade Utility”, shortly Ukuu, that allows you to install and upgrade Linux kernel in Ubuntu-based systems.
+Today I have stumbled upon an useful tool called "Ubuntu Kernel Upgrade Utility", shortly Ukuu, that allows you to install and upgrade Linux kernel in Ubuntu and its variants.
 Ukuu is developed and maintained by Tony George of TeeJee Tech.
 It fetches the latest main line Linux kernel from kernel.ubuntu.com, and install it automatically in your Ubuntu.
 Whenever a new Kernel update is available, it will notify you.
 Ukuu is a Gtk GUI and command line tool, so it will work on both Desktop and Server editions.

 In this brief, I will explain how to install and upgrade latest Linux Kernel in Ubuntu 16.10 desktop.
 The same steps should work on other Ubuntu versions and Ubuntu derivatives such as Linux Mint, Elementary OS etc.